 emissions per kilometre.
 Longer term, low carbon technologies may

 hydrogen fuel cells and pure electric vehicles.
 Renewable fuels

 will help cut emissions from the supply side but are likely to play

 a relatively small role.

-remain tight (Slide 8)
+capacity to remain tight (Slide 8)

 New refineries and capacity additions will be constrained by

 increasing capital costs and tougher environmental requirements for

 cleaner fuels.
 As a result, global refining capacity is expected to

 remain tight.
 Despite this, there will be strong growth in capacity